October 24th, 2020

 The use of tampons and menstrual cups are like an accident in your vaginal canal.
 They jam it up, keep the menstrual debris in causing further stagnation, discomfort, and absorption of potentially harmful bacteria.

-Instead of the use of tampons and menstrual cups, is to use pads.
-This allows for the blood to completely flow from the beginning of the pathway to the end, which is out of your body.
+Instead of the use of tampons and menstrual cups, use pads.
+This allows for the blood to completely flow from the beginning of the pathway (uterus) to the end (completely out of the body).
 When using pads, you’ll feel cleaner, more refreshed and more spacious.
 If you’re not comfortable yet using pads for your whole period, at the least, use them on your heaviest day(s).

 Lean on the use tampons and cups when you have too.
-Like when out for a long day or swimming.
+Like when out for a long day, car ride or while swimming.

 No matter what you are using, pads, tampons or cups, please only use those with organic materials.
-We do not need to put harmful toxins into or near our body.
+We do not need to put harmful toxins or plastics into or near our body.

 As always, I hope that you found the information in this post useful, but most importantly that it encourages you to try these practices.